gamesbook/pyprototypr/docs/source/examples/abstract.rst

 Source Code `chessboard_brown.py <https://github.com/gamesbook/protograf/blob/master/examples/boards/abstract/chessboard_brown.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to construct a regular Chess board with
             brown styling and grid references.

-This example uses a Square grid;
+            This example uses a Square grid with alphanumeric locations.
-            with alphanumeric locations.
-These locations are then referenced and drawn with a Location command.
-The grid notation along the board edges is created via Sequence commands.
+            These locations are then referenced and drawn with a ``Location()`` command.

+            The grid notation along the board edges is created via ``Sequence()`` commands.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/boards/abstract/chessboard_brown.png
-               :width: 80%
+               :width: 70%
 =========== ==================================================================